-Because this project does combine a bit of everything I love, typography, patterns, paper, miniatures and rubber cement, I did go after a more sophisticated shape for our “repair shop”.
-For parents who enjoy working on projects just as much as their children – make this a team effort and construct a really cool shape for your shop.
-For children who’d rather tackle this project on their own, any open box will do just fine!
+For parents who enjoy working on projects as their children, make this a team effort and build a positive atmosphere for your store.
+For kids who can’t deal with this on their own, any open box will do just fine!

 Time: 30 minutes to an hour

-Curious Jane, founded by contributor Samantha Razook Murphy, offers project-based after-school programs and summer camps, revolving around creativity in the arts and sciences.
+For more insightful activities, Curious Jane, founded by donor Samantha Razook Murphy, offers after-school project-based programs and summer camps in line with art and science innovation.

 Read more on our blog.